PhD in Quantitative Biology and Medicine (QBM)

 Duke-NUS will launch its inaugural PhD programme in Quantitative Biology and Medicine (QBM) in August 2017.
 The programme distinguishes itself from others by focusing on issues in modern biomedical research and preparing researchers to take their skills to advance medicine.

-Students will complete their training in Duke-NUS’ Center for Quantitative Medicine (Biostatistics and Health Data Science) and Center for Computational Biology (Computational Biology).
+Students will complete their training in Duke-NUS’ Centre for Quantitative Medicine (Biostatistics and Health Data Science) and Centre for Computational Biology (Computational Biology).

 The degree, which will take on average 4 to 5 years to complete, culminates with the development of a written thesis and a successful oral dissertation defense.